Explore the Agenda

 9:00 am Chair’s Opening Remarks

-CSO, Draupnir Bio Aps
+Chief Scientific Officer, Draupnir Bio Aps

 Exploring the Challenges, Learning & Opportunities Beyond Conventional Degraders to Progress the Next-Generation of Induced Proximity Therapeutics